Digital Marketing Agency | SEO, Paid Social & PPC

 SQL injection is a type of cyber-attack that takes advantage of vulnerabilities in web application code to inject malicious SQL statements into the backend database.
 Attackers exploit these vulnerabilities to access confidential information, modify existing data, or delete data altogether.

-These commands allow the attacker to gain access to the backend database, enabling them to extract confidential information or modify the existing data.
-Attackers often use SQL injection to target vulnerable applications with weak security measures.
+These commands give an attacker access to the backend database, which allows him or her to extract confidential information or modify the existing data.
+Attackers frequently exploit SQL injection in applications with poor security measures.

 • Distributed denial-of-service (DDoS)